FEELS LIKE a living arboretum

 Are there local art experiences?

 Yes.
-Coleraine has several murals and small galleries around town.
+Coleraine has several murals around town.

 Where can I walk?